 1. What are Cookies?

-Cookies are small text files that are placed onto the hardware device you use to browse the internet (e.g. your Computer, Smartphone or Tablet, your “device”) by websites that you visit.
+Cookies are little data files that are placed onto the hardware device which you use to browse the internet (e.g. your Computer, Smartphone or Tablet, your “device”) by websites that you visit.
 Cookies contain information about your visits to that website and the purpose of cookies is to enable our websites to remember you, and your browsing habits, when you visit it again in the future.

 Cookies perform many different functions, from remembering that you are logged in during visits to what user preferences you may have selected.
 They also help us to identify which of our web pages are the most popular and what type of journey a visitor has through our site.

 Cookies help us plan the content and layout of our site and recognise returning visitors that have been to our site before.
 They therefore play an important role in helping us to enhance the usability and performance of our site to improve your visits.

 - keep track of the items stored in your shopping basket and take you through the checkout process;

 - recognise you whenever you visit this website (this speeds up your access to the website as you do not have to log in each time);

 - obtain information about your preferences, online movements and use of the internet;